-5.7 The area effected by the proposal is a section of the Dock Boundary Wall itself, and the public realm to the west of the wall.
+5.7 The area effected by the proposal is a section of the Dock Boundary Wall itself, and the historic surfacing to the west of the wall.
 General views of this are shown in Figures 16 and 17 but the features in these images are not directly affected by the proposals.

-Figure 16- West of Dock Wall- note iron stanchions for supporting the later Liverpool Overhead Railway.
+Figure 16- West of Dock Wall- note iron stanchions for supporting the later Liverpool Overhead Railway, and the former police hut (now re-roofed and stabilized).

-Figure 17- showing gates and later, 19th century Police Hut.
+Figure 17- showing original gates and later, 19th century Police Hut.

 The area has a surface treatment of granite setts and rail tracks, as well as sandstone kerbs to the footpath route along the wall.
 The visual association of the surfaces and the wall as residual elements of the former use of the area, provides authenticity and integrity to this part of the Buffer Zone, and helps to establish OUV.
 The wall contrasts markedly with the more prosaic architecture of the contemporary buildings within Princes Dock, and is marked by a simple strength and industrial character, that strongly adds to the sense of place.
+The surfacing relates to the later operational period of Princes Dock, comprising of two phases of granite setts associated with the laying of railway lines.